kmi-robots/spatial-KB/README.md

 pip install -r requirements.txt
 ```

+You will need PostgreSQL installed, and the PostGIS and SFCGAL extensions enabled.
+Useful installation links:

 ## Data preparation

 You can download the data needed for reproducing our experiments through [this link](https://mega.nz/file/8sMUGJqL#d8FpmTHlQAfEOBoEOhlxrhEkSPUIbDJ7o1fOrUCGs1Q).